nus-cs2103-AY1920S1/duke/docs/README.md

 ### `find <keyword>` - Finds task(s) with description matching the keyword

-Show all tasks that matches the specified keyword
+Show all tasks that matches the specified keyword.
+Partial matching is also supported.

 Example of usage:

-`find documents`
+`find doc`

 Expected outcome: